Corporate governance report 2017

 13. Information and Communications

-Techstep will continue its quarterly reporting in accordance with the recommendation of Oslo Børs, and the interim results will be published no later than 60 days after the end of the quarter.
-The complete annual financial statements, including the Board of Directors’ Report, will be made available no later than three weeks prior to the General Meeting, and no later than the end of April every year.
+Techstep provides interim reports in accordance with the Oslo Stock Exchange’s recommendation.
+The interim results are published within 60 days after the end of the quarter.
+The complete annual financial statements, including the Board of Directors’ Report, are made available no later than three weeks prior to the annual general meeting, and no later than the end of April every year.

-Starting in 2017, Techstep will give presentations in connection with the Company’s interim reports.
-The presentations will be open to everyone and provide an overview of the operational and financial developments for the quarter that ended, in addition to an overview of the market outlook and the Company’s future prospects.
-The presentations will be made available on the Company’s website www.techstepasa.no.
+Techstep gives presentations in connection with the company’s interim reports.
+The presentations are open to the public and provide an overview of the operational and financial developments for the preceding quarter, in addition to an overview of the market outlook and the company’s prospects.
+The presentations are made available on the company’s website, www.techstepasa.no.

-The Company’s auditor, BDO AS, has been appointed by the General Meeting, and the auditor is regarded as independent in relation to Techstep ASA.
+The company’s auditor, BDO AS, was appointed by the annual general meeting, and is regarded as independent in relation to Techstep ASA.
 The Board of Directors receives an annual confirmation from the auditor that the requirements regarding independence and objectivity have been satisfied.

 The auditor prepares an annual plan for the implementation of the audit, which is made known to the audit committee and the Board of Directors.
 The Board of Directors meets with the auditor annually, in conjunction with the approval of the annual report.
 This meeting includes an opportunity for a review with the auditor, without the presence of the company’s day-to-day management.